-Halloween is rapidly approaching so get your costume soon because leaving your costume to the last minute and dressing as “an axe murderer, because they look just like you and me” isn’t as clever as you think it is.
-Halloween was not really “a thing” in Japan previously, but recently they have been jumping on the ghoulish bandwagon, so if you plan to dress up for the festivities around town here are a few places to start looking for your costume.
+Halloween is rapidly approaching, so get your costume soon because leaving your costume to the last minute and dressing as “an ax murderer, because they look just like you and me” isn’t as creative as you think it is.
+Halloween was not really “a thing” in Japan previously, but recently they have been jumping on the ghoulish bandwagon, so if you plan to dress up for the festivities around town, here are a few places to start looking for your costume.

-Don Quijote’s Akihabara store is huge; so big that the fifth floor is entirely dedicated to a “cosplay” section featuring costumes and accessories.
-The store stocks 1,400 costumes year round and likely more during Halloween.
-If you are in the market for a costume this is probably the simplest, and best place to find one.
+Don Quijote’s Akihabara store is vast, so big that the fifth floor is entirely dedicated to a “cosplay” section featuring costumes and accessories.
+The store stocks 1,400 costumes year-round and likely more during Halloween.
+If you are in the market for a costume, this is probably the most straightforward and best place to find one.

 4-3-3 Sotokanda, Chiyoda-ku, Tokyo

-It is a great store, and a fantastic place to kill a couple hours, and find costumes and accessories.
+The loft is a great store and a fantastic place to kill a couple of hours, as well as find costumes and accessories.
 There are many locations around Tokyo and Japan; choose one!

 I found Tokyu Hands described as “the description-defying Tokyo institution that sells just about everything you could ever need and is loved by everyone who visits,” and I have a hard time arguing that.
-It is a great store, and a fantastic place to kill a couple hours.
-To repeat, it is also a great place to pick up a costumes and accessories.
+It is a great store and a fantastic place to kill a couple of hours, without a doubt.
+It is also a great place to pick up costumes and accessories.
 There are many locations around Tokyo and Japan; choose one!

-BIGKIDS specializes in sales and rentals of costumes for a variety of special events and holidays.
-The shop is basically a warehouse so you cannot try anything on, and they do not speak any English I know of, but they have a great selection of costumes available.
-Be sure to arrive before 5, or they wont let you in; despite the hours listed on the website.
+BIGKIDS specializes in sales and rentals of costumes for a variety of unique events and holidays.
+The shop is a warehouse, so you cannot try anything on, and they do not speak any English I know of, but they have a great selection of costumes available.
+Be sure to arrive before 5, or they won’t let you in; despite the hours listed on the website.

 Ota-ku, Tokyo 6-8-17 Omorinishi Imex building 1F